Emakina Group

 The Emakina Group is Belgium advertising agency group that operates a number of digital communication agencies that are focused in Europe.

 Headquartered in Brussels, it has agencies in Austria, Croatia, France, India, Saudi Arabia, Poland, Qatar, Serbia, Sweden, Singapore, Switzerland, the Netherlands, Turkey, UAE, and via its agency The Reference the United States since 2016.
-In 2021 the company was acquired by Dubai based digital transformation systems company EPAM Systems.
+In 2021 the company was acquired by U.S.-based digital transformation systems company EPAM Systems.

 History

 Emakina was founded in 2001, with the merger of Ex Machina and Emalaya.
 Digital design studio Ex Machina was founded by Brice Le Blevennec age 23.
 E-business agency Emalaya was started by Denis Steisel in 1998.
 At the moment of their merger, they had 35 employees.

 By 2016, the Emakina Group reported sales of EUR 77.3 million.
 It was listed on Alternext of Euronext Brussels in 2006 as ALEMK.

 In February 2018, Emakina Group acquired New York Digital agency Karbyn for US$500,000 in cash.

 In December 2021, EPAM Systems acquired Emakina Group.